Manage GCP Pub/Sub Schema IAM Permissions

 - user:jane@example.com

-SchemaIamPolicy sets the complete IAM policy, replacing any existing configuration.
+SchemaIamPolicy sets the complete IAM policy, replacing everything that existed before.

 import * as pulumi from "@pulumi/pulumi";